nickaxgit/gofu/readme.md

 Your shares will by diluted equally if/when we take furthe investment

 Say - we had $1m investment - in the company valued at 100k your 10k is not wo

+TODO

+don't split underwater triangles (easy for sea - harder for lakes)

+reinstate/fix occlusion culling

+simplify water algo - maybe water should be part of the splitting process - not a post process